ishamandrekar/DataScienceProjectsLearning/UpgradGramenerCaseStudy/README.md

 Now, the customer behaviour variables are not available at the time of loan application, and thus they cannot be used as predictors for credit approval.

-Since the notebook containing the solution does not render on GITHUB, proving the link below to view on nbviewer.
+Since the notebook containing the solution does not render on GITHUB, providing the link below to view on nbviewer.

 https://nbviewer.jupyter.org/github/ishamandrekar/DataScienceProjectsLearning/blob/master/UpgradGramenerCaseStudy/Gramener_case_study.ipynb